 Over the next year, his ambition only got him so far.
 Most of his time was spent reprogramming his mind with books like Think and Grow Rich, How to Win Friends and Influence People, and The Principles and Power of Vision.
 He also spent weeks watching the Opera show on YouTube to understand human psychology and spiritual awakenings.
 From there, he began studying trademarks, patents, manufacturing, distribution, legal documents, business models, branding, and website development.
 He experienced tremendous personal growth during this period that later proved to have a positive impact on his idea and the development of meaningful relationships.

 With the speed of technology, he realized it would take him too long to learn how to write code for a solution that the market place needed right away.
-He had to find find a software engineer that would be okay with working for equity until the company started generating revenue and a business center that had everything an entrepreneur would need to be successful under one roof.
+He had to find a software engineer that would be okay with working for equity until the company started generating revenue and a business center that had everything an entrepreneur would need to be successful under one roof.

 During this year, his efforts were extremely focused - no more visiting college campuses to meet with engineering students or pitching the idea to family members.
 It was time to make something happen.
 Plus, the pressure of turning down $70,000 a year for a job at Southwest Airlines mounted.
 Every day he reminded himself he took the job at Southwest for a few specific reasons.
-It was not about the $14.75 an hour to stock plans with snacks and beverages.
+It was not about the $14.75 an hour to stock planes with snacks and beverages.
 It was about the free flights needed to grow his network in places like California, New York, and Austin.
 Also, to have a flexible schedule that gave him a chance to attend any tech event he wanted.